 These case studies document a few examples of financial issues faced by US expats and the measures that were taken to remediate them.

-Finally – approach everything with a smile and a sense of humor.
+Finally – approach everything related to Israel expat life with a smile and a sense of humor.
 I highly recommend attending a Comedy for Koby performance where US stand-up comics perform here in Israel twice a year for charity.

 Concluding thoughts on an expat’s view of living in Israel